 Removing faeces from carpet or rug

-Carpets and rugs are highly susceptible to faecal stains due to their absorbent nature.
-The liquid quickly penetrates between the fibres, while solids adhere to the top layer.
-With deep-pile carpets in particular, there is a high risk of dirt spreading to the underlying layers.
-The enzymes and bacteria can cause odours or eventually damage the fibres, especially if the carpet is warm or damp.
+Carpet and rugs are highly susceptible to fecal stains due to their absorbent nature.
+Liquid quickly migrates between the fibers, while solids adhere to the top layer.
+Especially with high-pile carpets, there is a high risk of contamination spreading to the underlying layers.
+The enzymes and bacteria can cause odor or eventually damage the fibers, especially if the carpet is warm or damp.

-If the stain is not removed immediately, the dirt will dry in and leave a dark, dull spot.
-The odour can also become embedded in the fibres and be released again with every activity, such as walking or vacuuming.
-This means that even after superficial cleaning, the stain remains noticeable, both visually and in terms of odour.
+If the stain is not removed immediately, the contamination dries and leaves a dark, dull spot.
+Odor can also settle in the fibers and be re-released with each load, such as walking or vacuuming.
+As a result, the spot remains noticeably present even after superficial cleaning, both visually and in terms of odor.

-Cleaning carpet with a faecal stain requires a careful approach.
-Scrubbing or using hot water will cause the stain to spread or fixate.
-A protein- and bacteria-dissolving cleaner that is safe for textiles offers the best chance of a fresh and clean result.
-Work calmly, allow the product to take effect and take the time to remove it completely.
+A careful approach is required when cleaning carpet with a fecal stain.
+Scrubbing or using hot water causes the stain to spread or fix.
+A protein- and bacteria-dissolving cleaner that is safe for textiles offers the best chance for fresh, clean results.
+Work slowly, allow the product to soak in and take your time for complete removal.

 Treat with James Stainwonder